 Due to limited time on the day of surgery, you should be pre-admitted at least 48 hours prior to your scheduled surgery date.
 At this time, the diagnostic studies ordered by your physician and a pre-operative nursing assessment will be completed, and financial arrangements can be made.
 You should be aware that your hospital bill does not include your attending physician’s fee.
 In addition, our physician may request the services of any anesthesiologist, consultant, assistant surgeon or radiologist.
 If you have X-rays, they will be interpreted by a radiologist.
 The physicians will bill you separately for their services.

 - Eat a light supper.

 - Please take blood pressure, heart, and other medications as prescribed.
-Check your physician if you have question about this.
+Check with your physician if you have questions about this.

 - Do not drink alcohol for 24 hours before surgery.

 - Take a bath and wash your hair before going to bed if you don’t plan to do so the next morning.